mkieblesz/local-workspace/README.md

 * removing all containers

     Docker creates container from image for the first time you run it, after it reuses container unless specified differently.
-Sometimes it's usefull to just remove all containers.
+Sometimes it's usefull to just remove all containers so all of them will get recreated after next run.

     ```bash
     docker rm -f -v $(docker ps -a | awk '{print $1}' | sed "1 d")